istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 ## Check DNS certificate regeneration

-Istio not only provisions DNS certificates but also manages the lifecycles of the certificates generated, e.g., regenerating a certificate that is mistakenly deleted.
+Istio not only provisions DNS certificates but also manages the lifecycle of the certificates generated, e.g., regenerating a certificate that is mistakenly deleted.
 In this section, we check that after the certificate for Galley is deleted, it can be automatically regenerated.